attdevsupport/att-html5-sdk/sdk/doc_src/guides/techtip_speech/README.md

 ---

 1. Capture spoken voice into an audio file using your device.
-2. Upload the audio file to the machine where your SDK server (php/ruby/java) is running.
+2. Upload the audio file to the machine where your SDK server is running.
 3. Ensure your SDK server has read access to the audio file.
-4. Execute the serverSpeechToText method providing the path to the audio file on your server.
+4. Use the serverSpeechToText method, providing the path to the audio file on your server.
 For more information about the parameters of this method, refer to AttApiClient.Speech.serverSpeechToText.

 <code>